dsikar/due-uno-i2c/README.md

 ![Hookup Diagram](images/DueUnoI2C.png)

 As per diagram, both boards use the same ground.
-The Mega/Due SDA pin connect to the Uno pin 4, while the SDL pin connects to Uno pin 5.
+The Mega/Due SDA pin connects to the Uno pin 4, while the SDL pin connects to Uno pin 5.
 Both lines have a 4.7k pullup resistor.

 Sketches can now be uploaded for each board to act as a master or slave, using the Wire library.